Ohio 4-H Horse Program

 Horse Safety & Ethics Program

-The training will only be offered once this year.
 This training is a requirement to show and participate in the 4-H equine program.
 Failure to complete the training will result in the member’s ineligibility to participate in any 4-H equine events.
 This applies to all horse, mule, donkey and miniature horse projects.

 Equine Possession Date